Skip to main content

 }

-Webhook 1.1: Generic Microsoft Teams Incoming Webhook [Limited support]
+Webhook 2: Microsoft Teams Incoming Webhook

-You can refer to this documentation to create an incoming webhook on the MS Teams channel:
+You can refer to this documentation to create an incoming webhook on the MS Teams channel: Create an Incoming Webhook on MS Teams.

-Navigate to Manage Channel > Settings > Connectors > Add "Incoming Webhook"
+Navigate to Manage Channel > Settings > Connectors > Add "Incoming Webhook."

-Provide Name, upload an image(optional), and then copy the URL
+Provide a name, upload an image (optional), and then copy the URL.

 A screenshot of a computer